narasimha3679/accounting/README.md

 # Contracting Business Accounting Tool

-A comprehensive accounting tool built with Go backend and React frontend, designed specifically for incorporated contracting businesses in Canada.
+A comprehensive accounting tool built with a React 18 frontend and Supabase (PostgreSQL + Auth + Storage) as the backend-as-a-service, designed specifically for incorporated contracting businesses in Canada.

 ## Features